Wuri's Family

 MBC.
 It aired from November 9, 2001, to March 29, 2002 for 20 episodes.

 Storyline

 The story is mainly based on love triangle between Wuri (Kim Jae-won), Da-eun and Tae-hee.
 However it also covers the issue family and friendship.

-Basically, the story is about two childhood bestfriends, Tae-hee and Wuri who have known each other since they were kids.
+Basically, the story is about two childhood best friends, Tae-hee and Wuri who have known each other since their childhood.
 Tae-hee secretly falls in love with Wuri.
 However, Wuri has always thought of her as his best friend and his love is only for a girl that he likes most as the first time he saw her namely Da-eun, a deaf and mute girl in university.
-Unfortunately, Tae-hee was extremely upset and the mother of Wuri's family was absolutely against the relationship between them two.
+Unfortunately, Tae-hee was upset and the mother of Wuri's family opposed their relationship.